img

 Inferscience’s software solutions simplify your HCC coding practices.
 The HCC Assistant allows you to analyze patient data from the electronic health record (EHR) or external sources, and provides HCC coding suggestions in an intuitive, expandable tab.

 With the HCC Assistant, you will be able to streamline your HCC coding practices for your Medicare patients and provide optimal care.
-Contact Inferscience today for your free demo!
+Not only does our innovative natural-language processing (NLP) tool streamline the process and save providers hours of manual effort – it increases the average provider’s RAF scores by 35%.

 References: